 Vitamin D – Vitamin D is a fat-soluble vitamin that our skin synthesizes when exposed to the sun.
 Every tissue in your body has vitamin D receptors, including the brain, so a deficiency can lead to costly physiological and psychological consequences, including cognitive impairment.
-Normal levels are between 30 and 100ng/mL.
+Normal levels are between 30 and 100 ng/mL.
 Dr. Amen prefers his patients’ levels to be between 50 and 100 because optimal vitamin D levels can reduce inflammation and improve mood.
 To boost vitamin D levels, he encouraged players to get more sunlight or take a Vitamin D3 supplement.
-Vitamin D3 is one of the three supplements that I think everyone should take for their brain and mental health because most people don’t get enough sun exposure on a regular basis.
-I take this one.
+I personally use this Vitamin D lamp to make sure I get enough Vitamin D.

 Ferritin – Ferritin is a measure of iron stores.
 Iron deficiency can cause fatigue, but too much iron can cause stress and accelerate aging.
 If the NFL players’ ferritin levels were too low, Dr. Amen gave them iron.
 If they were too high, he encouraged them to donate blood.
 I personally prefer beef liver capsules as good source of iron instead of taking iron supplements.

 In addition to the above strategies, Dr. Amen and his team treated other dementia risk factors, such as hypertension, heart disease, gum disease, alcohol and drug abuse, anti-anxiety medications, such as benzodiazepines, low thyroid and testosterone levels, and sleep apnea.